 In collaboration with members of the CONSORT Group, we are extending the current CONSORT statement to develop a checklist of essential items that authors should include when reporting the main results of paediatric clinical trials.
 The CONSORT-C (Children) extension to the CONSORT statement aims to improve quality of information reported from paediatric trials by providing evidence-based recommendations on the core content that should be addressed in scientific literature.
 CONSORT-C will highlight the key elements in the reporting of paediatric trials that differ from adult trials by systematically evaluating current evidence from published guidelines and implementing expert, consumer, and knowledge user feedback to produce a checklist and supplementary explanation document to guide paediatric trial reports.

 The evidence synthesis, Delphi survey and international consensus have been completed.
-The checklists have been finalized (available on request).
-CONSORT-C Statement and Explanation and Elaboration document will be published in Q3 2020.
+The checklists will be updated once CONSORT 2023 becomes available.
+CONSORT-C Statement and Explanation and Elaboration document will be published in Q1 2024.